yashbonde/graph-transformer/README.md

 ### Tests

 To run the tests, you must have `pytest` installed on your system, run `pytest` in CLI.
+To play with the GPT implementation run `gpt_gt.py` (currently building)!

+### Samples

+These will be the text samples build out GPT model.

+## Credits

+Code is under MIT License and the `sample.txt` is from [here](https://www.unqualified-reservations.org/2009/01/gentle-introduction-to-unqualified/).